nickjevershed/noisycharts-composer/README.md

 # Noisycharts Composer

-This is the next iteration of our experiments with [audiocharts](https://observablehq.com/@nickjevershed/data-sonification-prototype).
+This is the next iteration of our experiments with audiocharts.
 It is an app for creating, editing and recording charts with the data represented sonically as well as graphically.
+You can see a live work-in-progress version [here](https://nickjevershed.github.io/noisycharts/)

 Built with svelte, vite, d3 and tone-js.